pharos-labs/web-interface-theme-dark/README.md

 ## Theme

 The file `theme-dark.css` is a new CSS (Cascading Style Sheet) file, which contains the styling information for re-colouring of the web page body, text, buttons and much more.
 Having a working knowledge of CSS is expected to work with this file or create your own.
 However, the style of our web interface is built on Bootstrap v3.3.5 (http://getbootstrap.com).

 Bootstrap designed web pages can be easily styled because the organization of all page elements is from a common recipe.
-For example:  Changing the default text colour for any bootstrap designed page is simply the css style:  body { color: red } Visit the Bootstrap website for tools to create your own themes.
+For example:  Changing the default text colour for any bootstrap designed page can be done by simply applying the css style:

+    body {
+        color: red
+    }

+Visit the Bootstrap website for tools to create your own themes.

 # Adding the files to Designer
 From the Project view in Designer 2, select the "Web Interface" horizontal tab.
 Locate the "Custom Interface Theme" section which looks like this: